-There is a multitude of tools, webinars and resources being created to assist nonprofits in coping with the impact of COVID-19 on your organization.
-To keep you informed and up-to-date, the Center will post helpful resources as we learn of them.
+There is a multitude of tools, webinars and resources being created to assist nonprofits in coping with the ongoing impact of COVID-19 and transitioning back to an unfamiliar normal.
+To keep you informed and up-to-date, the Center will continue to post helpful resources as we learn of them.

 Prepared by UST